Georgii Merkulov

 Georgii Merkulov (born October 10, 2000) is a Russian professional ice hockey forward currently playing for the Providence Bruins of the American Hockey League (AHL) as a prospect to the Boston Bruins of the National Hockey League (NHL).
 He previously played college ice hockey for Ohio State University of the National Collegiate Athletic Association (NCAA).

 Playing career

+Collegiate

 Merkulov committed to play college ice hockey for the Ohio State University during the 2021–22 season.
 In his freshman year, he led all NCAA freshmen with 20 goals, and was named to the All-Big Ten Freshman Team and the All-Big Ten First Team.